 3.1 TAX PLANNING

-Iris engage in tax planning that we believe is appropriate to support the size of our business and which reflects our current business objectives.
-This is undertaken by the Group Finance Team and reviewed by the Chief Financial Officer.
+Iris engages in tax planning that we believe is appropriate to support the size of our business and which reflects our current business objectives.
+This is undertaken by the Group Tax Director and the Group Finance Team and reviewed by the Group Finance Director.
 We also regularly draw on the advice of specialist tax advisors to assist in our tax planning.

 Iris’ tax planning considers the following parameters when making assessments:

-- Commercial purpose – tax transactions must be commercial feasible and not hinder commercial success;
+- Commercial purpose – tax transactions must be commercially feasible and not hinder commercial success;

-- Financial purpose – cash flow is considered to maintain and positive inflow as a results of efficient tax planning;
+- Financial purpose – cash flow is considered to maintain a positive inflow as a result of efficient tax planning;

 - Statutory purpose – profitability is considered to maintain a positive impact on profits as a result of successful tax planning; and